Brisbane is preparing to add a spate of new major development projects to its ever-changing skyline.

 The entertainment centre, serviced by underground rail and busway infrastructure, would have outward-facing retail opportunities on the Roma Street frontage as well as a “Sky Lounge” operating as a function space during non-event times.

-The demolition of the original Brisbane Transit Centre on site moved ahead last month with the first of three buildings taken apart level by level to make way for the new Cross River Rail Roma Street station.
+The demolition of the original Brisbane Transit Centre on site moved ahead earlier this year with the first of three buildings taken apart level by level to make way for the new Cross River Rail Roma Street station.

 Taiwanese-backed Shayher Group officially launched its $1 billion precinct, known as Brisbane Quarter, at 300 George Street in the city’s CBD in 2016.

-The major development encompasses a complete city block along the Brisbane river and features Australia’s first purpose-built W Hotel.
+The major development encompasses a complete city block along the Brisbane river and features three towers, including Australia’s first purpose-built W Hotel.